Steve20144/gem5/README.md

 | spechmmer_l1i64kB_l1iassoc2_l1d128kB_l1dassoc2_l24MB_l2assoc4_line64_cpu1GHz | 1.183287 | 0.000695              | 0.000087              | 0.193925           |
 | spechmmer_l1i64kB_l1iassoc2_l1d128kB_l1dassoc2_l24MB_l2assoc4_line128_cpu1GHz| 1.178340 | 0.000387              | 0.000082              | 0.182442           |

+### Observations for this Benchmark and Hardware Configuration:

+1. **CPI (Cycles Per Instruction)**:
+   - CPI improves (decreases) as cache sizes (L1 and L2) increase and cache line size widens from 64 bytes to 128 bytes.
+Larger caches reduce the number of memory accesses, resulting in better instruction throughput.
+   - Larger L1 instruction cache (64kB vs. 32kB) shows minor improvements in CPI, highlighting that the workload is not heavily constrained by instruction fetch misses.

+2. **L1 D-Cache Miss Rate**:
+   - Miss rates drop significantly as the L1 data cache size increases (from 64kB to 128kB).
+   - A wider cache line size (128 bytes) further reduces miss rates, as more data is fetched per cache line, reducing the need for additional memory accesses.

+3. **L1 I-Cache Miss Rate**:
+   - Miss rates are lower with a larger instruction cache (64kB vs. 32kB), although the improvement is less pronounced compared to the L1 data cache.
+   - This suggests that the benchmark is moderately dependent on instruction cache performance.

+4. **L2 Cache Miss Rate**:
+   - The L2 cache miss rate decreases when the L2 size increases from 2MB to 4MB, especially for configurations with larger L1 caches.
+   - Wider cache line sizes (128 bytes) also improve L2 performance, although diminishing returns are observed as miss rates remain relatively high for some configurations.

+5. **Cache Line Size Impact**:
+   - Across all metrics, a cache line size of 128 bytes consistently improves performance compared to 64 bytes, particularly for L1 and L2 miss rates.

+6. **Overall Performance Trends**:
+   - Larger cache sizes (both L1 and L2) combined with wider cache lines lead to consistent improvements across all metrics.
+   - However, beyond certain cache size thresholds (e.g., L2 > 2MB), the improvements in CPI and miss rates begin to diminish, suggesting workload-specific memory access patterns.

 ## BZIP